 were published under the title The Promulgation of Universal Peace (cited

-below as PUP) in English and as Khatibát-i Hadrat-i ‘Abdu’l-Bahá in Persian.
+below as PUP) in English and as Khatábat-i Ḥaḍrat-i ‘Abdu’l-Bahá in Persian.

 15. J. Hatcher and W. Hatcher, The Law of Love Enshrined (Oxford: George